- Who We Are

-Upon successful completion of program components, participants receive a Certificate of Completion from Diversity Abroad
+Upon successful completion of the program components, participants will receive a Certificate of Completion from Diversity Abroad.

-Following the Institute, participants will have the opportunity to participate in a virtual regroup to process their experience and a few months later to continue engaging on how the experience has impacted their practice.
+Participants will have the opportunity to participate in virtual regroup sessions to further process their experience, build upon their networks, and address how their participation in the institute impacted their practices.